benlinton/slugify/README.md

     $ slugify -va "The Beatles - Yellow Submarine.mp3"
     rename: The Beatles - Yellow Submarine.mp3 -> the_beatles-yellow_submarine.mp3

-The -a only removes spaces immediately adjacent to a dash, which may not be the desired effect (below three spaces get converted to two underscores).
+The -a only removes spaces immediately adjacent to a dash, which may not be the desired effect (below three spaces on either side of the dash get converted into two underscores because of -a).

     $ slugify -va "The Beatles   -   Yellow Submarine.mp3"
     rename: The Beatles   -   Yellow Submarine.mp3 -> the_beatles__-__yellow_submarine.mp3